 • Most caravans traveling on Silk Road were heavily guarded.
 If a caravan was traveling without protection, it was likely to be targeted by bandits.

-• Europe suffered from an epidemic of the Black Death, which killed a large number of the population.
+• Europe suffered from an epidemic of the so-called Black Death, which killed a large number of the population.
 It was believed by many that the disease was brought to Europe along the Silk Road.

 • There is a modern route that has been called "the New Silk Road".
 This railway runs between Russia, Mongolia, Kazakhstan, and China.